tdoug19/ENSE_370_Lab/Lab-6/redesign.md

 ```

 ## Code Problems
 Clearly, there are issues with this design going forward.
-Is this design "Open" to change or "Closed" meaning that the code works and it should be left alone?
+For example our Black and Decker coffee maker inherits from our basic Coffee Maker but cannot perform all of that functionality.
+Should this base Coffee Maker be abstract?
+Is this design "Open" to change or "Closed".
 What about other "Code Smells":
 - **Bloaters** - Code, Methods, and Classes have increased and are getting hard to deal with.
 - **Change Preventers** - How hard is it to change?
 - **Object-Oriented Abusers** - Breaking object-oriented programming principles.